Calculator guide

 • 91–95% LVR: ~3.0–4.5%

 The premium is usually capitalised — added to the loan rather than paid upfront — which means you also pay interest on the LMI for the life of the loan.
-ASIC's Moneysmart LMI page breaks down this mechanic.
+ASIC's Moneysmart LMI glossary explains who the insurance protects.

 Some lenders waive LMI for specific professions (doctors, lawyers, accountants) up to 90% LVR.
 Others run "family pledge" or guarantor structures where a parent's equity covers the gap above 80%.